 To do this, load System Settings, then Application Appearance, then Colors, then Options.
 Then switch off the relevant option.
 You may need to log out and in again to make the WP colours effective.

-Unfortunately the said option is not readily available in Kubuntu 20.04.
+Unfortunately the said option is not readily available in recent versions of KDE (including the version used in Kubuntu 20.04).
 But it can be exercised by creating a text file, named "kcmdisplayrc", containing the following lines:

 The file should be placed in "home/[user]/.config".